(and some actual seriousness)

 Do not hold foot on sidecar brake pedal as air-born sidecar wheel comes back to the surface.

-When sharing one ice cream cone it is best NOT to be smoking a cigar, before passing the cone to the sidecar passenger, your wife.
+When sharing one ice cream cone it is best NOT to be smoking a cigar, before passing the cone to the sidecar passenger, your wife (if potential wife, you just ruined your chances).
 It is best to order one single cone, and one double-dipper, and to offer the double-dipper to your passenger first, and if she refuses, you got the one you wanted anyway, and have shown your regards for her at the same time.

 If being excessively bothered by sidecar passenger's antics, such as hand slapping your leg, or blood-curdling-screams in the intercom ...from such as sliding around corners at warp 6, or lifting the sidecar wheel to 30° or so ....it is best to remove the intercom, place a steel barrier between your leg and the sidecar, and install an small blinking red LED lamp at the top of your windshield, activated by the sidecar passenger via a push-button.
 Be sure to cover that lamp with black electrical tape before proceeding off, after all you don't REALLY want to see it blinking furiously.
 A cheaper alternative is very effective ear plugs .....you may shout: 'what did you say?...'.